Voltes V: Allies

 Megumi's father and the 17th heir of the Kōga-ryū ninja.
 He is one of the co-designers of Voltes V, and commander of the Earth International Defense Force.
 On the verge of retirement due to ill health; he dies late in the series saving his daughter from a Boazanian beast fighter that had the power to control people's minds.
-He is known as "Commander Oscar Robinson" in the Philippines.